nextgenappsllc/devise_api_auth/README.md

 # Gemfile
 gem 'devise_api_auth'
 ```
+Then run `$ bundle install` in your console while in your app directory.

 ### Configure the gem in an initializer.

 Two different secrets and an encryption key are required.
 To generate the secrets I would use: